Last updated on May 6th, 2022 at 05:19 am

 The Troy Lee Designs A1 is very similar to the previously reviewed A2 variant.
 But this caters to beginner mountain bikers because of its entry-level price and features.

 It features eight intake vents that draw in cool air, as well as another 8 rear outlets that serve as an exhaust for warm air.
+This is also lighter compared to the Troy Lee Designs A2 and more premium Troy Lee Designs A3.

-This has an adjustable retention system that can be positioned into three positions.
 The visor design also draws inspiration from motorcycle helmets.
 It’s also made from anodized aluminum hardware.
 This is also the reason why it is called one of the best mountain bike helmets.

 - It’s one of the most stylish-looking half-shell helmets in the market.